sumeetkrm/anomaly-detection/README.md

     - Gaussian sensing matrices
     - We know the number of components required to model the source GMM
     - Even for initialisation, we know approximately the range of the values of the GMM parameters

+- <code>ecg_recon.ipynb</code> has the code for testing the update algorithm on ECG data.
+Noe that the mechanism of drift introduction remains the same of only adding an error to the mean vectors of each of the componenets.